microsoftwarelabs/project1/README.md

-organization and testing phase. fase de organização e teste
+os scripts estão no branch "scripts" the scripts are in the branch "scripts" organization and testing phase. fase de organização e teste
 # project1
 design of a security system to make an application safe and self-repairing